 PSY 233 Group Process: Theory and Practice (3)

-Theoretical and practical approaches to conducting and participating in task- and experience-oriented groups are presented.
+Discusses theoretical and practical approaches to conducting and participating in task- and experience-oriented groups.
 Students practice various process skills in a simulated group setting.
-A major focus is on assisting group members in working toward and achieving group goals in a variety of settings.
 (Also listed as BUS 233 and COM 233.)

 PSY 235 Social Psychology (3)